 Through my journey, I was able to be aware of and observe remarkable aspects of the internal workings of the human body.
 The experience of ‘electric shocks’ from nerve endings as they try to heal, regrow and reconnect to the nervous system, the incredible way my left hand took over seamlessly, much like a doubles partner, to compensate for my every weakness.
 The reflexes had dramatically improved.
 Never in my entire life would I have experienced such a level of alertness and strong reflexes .

 Here, I’m going to speak about something incredible that happened and is beyond imagination.
 This was more of an unintended consequence, serendipity if you may, for what you are about to hear is not something even I foresaw in my wildest dreams.

 I am a regular player of online brain games like Lumosity.
-After that break of about 6 to 8 weeks, scores consistently surged way higher than any of previous high scores.
-Not believing this magical twist, I went and took 20 -30 different brain tests.
+After that break of about 6 to 8 weeks, scores consistently surged way higher than any previous of the high scores.
+Not believing this magical twist, I took 20 -30 different brain tests.
 The scores were consistently 30-70% higher than my earlier high scores.
-On further research, I learnt that sudden use of left-hand for the considerable amount of time helped activate the other half of the brain.
+On further research, I learned that sudden use of the left hand for the considerable amount of time helped activate the other half of the brain.

-Today, I am so grateful to people around me, my life, and the universe.
-When I play badminton, play with children, pick up those weights in the gym, or do that 10,000 km road trip – and all of them are still a bit of effort, none-the-less – not a day passes without feeling how lucky life has been.
+Today, I am so grateful to the people around me, my life, and the universe.
+When I play badminton, play with children, pick up those weights in the gym, or make that 10,000 km road trip – and all of them are still a bit of effort, nonetheless – not a day passes without feeling how blessed life has been.

 This rule is some what counter-intuitive.
 Most aspirants to the top jobs, usually jump at the opportunity to travel with the superiors.
 They think that travelling with bosses gives them that extra time to shine.
 Don’t do it.
 Good senior executives judge on results, not on clever conversations.